CarlosSandoval0/history-of-the-iphone/README.md

-# history-of-the-iphone

 I've created a website that displays Apple iphones and demonstrates the changes throughout generations.
 It shows the release date, storage sizes, and the pricing options available at time of launch.
-In CSS i've created flex containers and set the display property to flex.
-Followed by a flex wrap declared to wrap.
-I added a justify content property set to space around for tablets and space evenly on larger screens.
+Project is located in home.html

+JavaScript Features
+I've created more than 3 JavaScript let variables inside Script.js lines 2, 22, 42, 62, and 82.
+The values are set to different iphone prices that will display once a user hovers over a gigabyte size.
-In Javascript the on mouse over event triggers the functions in charge of changing the price and text color once a user moves their mouse over a gb size.
-If the mouse is away from a gb size the pricing will be set to starting price.
+I am showing, hiding, and changing elements on my site by creating functions in JavaScript that change the text and text color once a user hovers their mouse over a gigabyte size.
+Script.js lines 1,21, 41, 61, 106, 131, 148, 173, 208, 260, 295, 335, ect.

-A mixture of variables and pseudo elements work together to make CSS animations, letting the user know when they are hovering over a gb size.
+    Css Features
+I’m using flexbox to organize content in my media queries.
+Inside my style.css lines 113 and 122 I have a flex-wrap property declared to wrap.
+Followed by a justify-content declared to space-around for screens wider than 768 px (tablets) and a justify-content declared to space-evenly for screens wider than 1080 px for desktops.
+This creates a single column layout on mobile devices and a multi column layout on desktop.

+These features will satisfy the following requirements

+“Create at least 3 variables (var, const, or let), set their values in JavaScript, and display the values somewhere on your page”
+“Show/hide one or more content areas or elements on your site through clicking a button or some other user interaction - must be done with some JavaScript code”
+“Use Flexbox or CSS Grid to organize content areas based on mobile or desktop views.
+Simply applying a basic flex property so that text wraps as you change screen sizes does not count.
+You must actually rearrange content or perform some more advanced feature.
+For example, swapping from a single column layout to a two-column layout on desktop”